Global warming, an unleashing enemy shattering the ‘Temple of life’

 BioScience, a new peer-reviewed study in the journal, published by Oxford University Press, finds that we are “nearing or have already crossed tipping points associated with critical parts of the Earth system.”

-Investigating 31 “planetary vital signs” several co-authors warned of a “climate emergency”, and since the publication, more than 2,800 additional scientists have added their names to that statement.
+Investigating 31 “planetary vital signs” several co-authors on the warned of a “climate emergency”, and since the publication, more than 2,800 additional scientists have added their names to that statement.

 West Africa